-New York Times columnist and author Charles Blow sets the stage for our six-part conversation by revealing the deep connection between poverty and race in a conversation moderated by WHYY’s Cherri Gregg.
-ECS’ visionary Chief Inclusion & Advocacy Officer, Victoria Bennett will help frame the critical issues, and you’ll hear from ECS participants who know poverty from the inside.
-We’ll help you see the issues clearly so you can make positive changes in your life—and work for fairness and equity in your community.
+New York Times columnist and author Charles Blow set the stage for our six-part conversation by revealing the deep connection between poverty and race in a conversation moderated by WHYY’s Cherri Gregg.
+ECS’ visionary Chief Inclusion & Advocacy Officer, Victoria Bennett helped frame the critical issues, and ECS participants who know poverty from the inside shared their stories.
+This session helped participants see the issues clearly so they can begin to make positive changes in their life—and work for fairness and equity in their community.
+View this recorded session.

 Charles M. Blow is an Op-Ed columnist at The New York Times, where his column appears on Mondays and Thursdays.
 Mr. Blow’s columns tackle hot-button issues such as social justice, racial equality, presidential politics, police violence, gun control, and the Black Lives Matter Movement.